Crypto Data from Bybit: OHLC & Live Prices ๐Ÿ“‰

 • list[3]: lowPrice – Lowest price

-• list[4]: closePrice - Close price.
-Is the last traded price when the candle is not closed
+• list[4]: closePrice – Close price (last traded price if not closed)

 symbol='ETHUSDT',